 - Equipment manufacturers and

-- Semiconductor manufactures.
+- Semiconductor manufactures,

 with each branch having a different view on problems and solutions.
-Each of these viewpoints are addressed in our research ensuring that the results have practical relevance and significance.
+Each of these viewpoints is addressed in our research ensuring that the results have practical relevance and significance.
 The Vodafone Chair thus welcomes industry contacts and partnerships to help meet this objective.

 The chair's current focus lies on physical layer research, with a special emphasis on wireless radio network problems (wireless networks capacity), wireless modems (baseband algorithms), RF imperfections and IC implementation architectures.
 Of particular interest are problems and solutions, which are found in a tradeoff between these focus areas.
 The large variety of projects and work performed at the chair also aims at encouraging graduates to start their own companies.